MUSIC CHRONOLOGY: The Plague 1986 -1988 released "Naraka", MDCD SOLO 1997, SACRED! 1997-2001, mOss circle 2009-2010

 Day put together an international team.
-Multi-instrumentalist Kurtis Knight from California continues to bring his on special magnitism, melding with Day.
-Knight offer's a beautiful presence, on-stage with keyboard samples, loops, soundscapes, guitar and dance beats.
-His sense of timing, fun, ambiance and ritual expands the Metamorph experience.
-Knight has a wealth of knowledge with playing live electronics.
-Knight has been in tune with Day since working on her Electronic Experimental Pop album SACRED! and her 2010 Pagan Pop Fantasy Rock album Moss Circle.
-The telepathic and transcendent connection that Knight shares with Day weaves magic throughout the songs and the concert.
+Partner and Multi-instrumentalist Kurtis Knight from California continues to bring his own special magnetism, melding with Day.
+Knight offer's a strong presence with on-stage with guitar, keyboard, loops, soundscapes, electronic beats.
+His sense of timing, fun, ambiance expands the Metamorph experience.
+Knight has been in tune with Day since working on her electronic experimental Pop album SACRED! and her 2010 Fantasy Rock album Moss Circle.

-Metamorph invokes a state of flux, which makes it hard to keep still.
-Concerts that conjure a frenzy of excitement, transformation and, ultimately, unification.
-Invoking the feeling of community and the aura of gatherings like Burning Man.
-An alchemy of sound and visuals that portray how our lives are ever changing and expanding.
+Metamorph music comes from transformation and healing.
+An Alchemy of sound and visuals that portray how our lives are ever changing and expanding.
 With spontaneous bursts of art, dance, magic and love, held together by the music and capable of awakening human potential and positive energy.

 Metamorph is “music for morphing.”
 Day invites the listener to “become the wave, the phoenix, the butterfly, the pirate.”